By Martin Edwards

 with software updates is one of the best ways to stay safe online.

-The Internet has made it easy for vendors to issue updates and for us to install them.
-Indeed,
+The Internet has made it easy for vendors to issue updates.
+Indeed, many install automatically.

 Some updates are more significant than others; these are often called